ericmjl/scikit-learn-tutorial/faq.md

 A test to see if you get OOP is to see if you can implement a `Watch` object that has a method `current_time`, which does not accept any parameters, that tells the current time.
 Do it in your favourite language, need not be Python.

-*3. Able to read API documentation to debug and figure out how to code things.*
+*3. Able to read API documentation, and read error messages, to debug your code.*

 ---